ascholerChemeketa/cs160Reader/_sources/DataRepresentation/Hexadecimal.rst

 .. pseudo_h3:: Conversion To and From Binary
     :class: underlined

 In hexadecimal, each digit can represent 16 different values: 0-F (0-15).
 In binary, we can represent the same number of values using 4 bits: 0000-1111 (0-15).
-What that means, is that each hex digit represents the same information as four binary digits - there is a direct mapping between a hex digit and a four bit pattern:
+What that means, is that each hex digit represents the same information as four binary digits - there is a direct mapping between a hex digit and a four-bit pattern:

 .. rst-class:: hex1